asahala/BabyLemmatizer/README.md

 # BabyLemmatizer 2.0
 State-of-the-art neural tagger and lemmatizer for Akkadian (and other cuneiform languages). ***This repository will be officially published and documented in late February 2023.***

+BabyLemmatizer 2.0 is fully based on OpenNMT, which makes it simple to use compared to the old BabyLemmatizer version that was dependent on TurkuNLP.
+At its current stage, BabyLemmatizer can be used for part-of-speech tagging and lemmatization of transliterated Akkadian texts.
+In addition, it can be trained for other cuneiform languages.

+BabyLemmatizer 2.0 features context-aware POS-tagger and lemmatizer, that combine strenghts of neural networks, and lightly statistical dictionary-based methods.
+The current version is able to reach ca. 97.40% accuracy in POS-tagging and 95.00% in lemmatization in a held-out test set.
+If you use BabyLemmatizer for annotating your data or training new models, please cite [Sahala et al. 2022](http://hdl.handle.net/10138/348412).
+An updated publication will be written in 2023 that describes this version of the system.

 ## Requirements
 1. [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py)
 2. Python 3.6+